Roadmap

 Items are listed by intent, not by date.
 We don't promise quarters and won't ship anything that pretends to be a feature when it isn't.
 If a "Next" item is blocking you, the fastest path is an issue or a PR — see the bottom of the page.

-Plausible next steps that fall naturally out of the Flare architecture — written as direction, not as scoped work.
+Plausible next steps that fall naturally out of the Forge architecture — written as direction, not as scoped work.

 - Richer report templates — the Markdown export already runs through